Why You Want Faith for Your Event

 HSLDA consultants are happy to offer their speaking services and expertise in support of the homeschooling community.
 In return for speaking at your event, we request that hosts cover all travel and related expenses and, if applicable, provide a complimentary exhibit booth/table for HSLDA.
 Honorariums are greatly appreciated but not required.

-In this workshop, Faith defines what dyslexia is (and what it is not), discusses the different types of dyslexia as well as levels of struggle (mild, moderate, severe), and then offers hope by sharing the types of necessary teaching methods, research-based interventions, and programs that you can implement in your homeschool.
-Faith offers hope and encouragement in addition to tricks and strategies to add to your teaching toolkit!
+In this workshop, Faith defines what dyslexia is (and what it is not) while discussing the differences between mild, moderate, and severe levels of dyslexia.
+She then offers hope by sharing the necessary teaching methods, programs, and research-based interventions that can aid your homeschool.
+Multi-sensory, structured literacy approaches are recommended.
+Faith offers confidence and encouragement in addition to tricks, strategies, and resources to add to your teaching toolkit!